 Richard Williams and Mary Hutchins of Leighton Buzzard:

 Richard Williams was believed to be the son of William Williams, the third son of Roger Williams of Fleet St. and Conway, North Wales.
-He had been born on 17th July 1719 in Carnarvon County - this information was provided by an earlier ancestor, Richard Palmer Williams, who did research in the 1860's into this.
+He had been born on 17th July 1719 in Carnarvon County - this information was provided by a later ancestor, Richard Palmer Williams, who did research in the 1860's into this.
 The place of birth may not be accurate, given that his branch of the family had already settled in London.
 The names Richard and Thomas enter the Williams family at this point,

 Richard Williams, by his coat of arms, handed down on his seal — viz. crest: a Saracen's head erased; the arms: gules, a chevron ermine, between three Saxons' heads couped; quarterly, with gules, a chevron argent between three stags' heads cabossed; motto: "Heb Dduw heb ddim, Duw a digon," shows him to have been of the ancient family of Williams of Penrhyn, Cochwillan, and Meillionydd, co.
 Carnarvon.